ROXBOZ/ROXBOZ/README.md

 # Hi, I'm Roxanne, an intermediate-Level Full-Stack Web Developer with strong skills in UI systems and web accessibility
 - I am seeking a full-time, Berlin-based position as a Frontend/Fullstack Web Developer, ideally with an emphasis on UI/UX and A11Y.
 - Co-created Velma Studio in 2023, where I have been working as a JAMstack Developer with Next.js, TypeScript and Sanity.
-- Certified Full-Stack Web Developer (Code Academy Berlin, July 2023).
-- Graduated in Graphic Design (ERACOM, Lausanne, 2012), with a shift to Web Design and UI/UX around 2015.
-- Since 2021, I have been certified in Web Accessibility.
+- Certified Full-Stack Web Developer (Code Academy Berlin, July 2023).- Since 2021, I have been certified in Web Accessibility.
 I use a combination of automated checks with pa11y, a checklist of all WCAG 2.1 AA standards to manually verify what automation cannot catch, as well as an additional check list of web inclusion best practices.
 I enhance Sanity CMS with accessibility validation tools.
+- Graduated in Graphic Design (ERACOM, Lausanne, 2012), with a shift to Web Design and UI/UX in 2015.

 <a href="https://github.com/ROXBOZ/pvssy-talk-app-router">